codecop/Roguelike-Coderetreat/room-sample-2/README.md

     }

 (The whole interaction and its message is optional.
 404 is OK.)

+### Other Sample Rooms

-There is also a room `/key/` with a chest and a key which has a locked door to test.
+There is a room `/key/` with a chest to interact and a key which has a locked door to test.

+The room `/minimal/` is the smallest implementation, only layout and walk(ing).
+Other end-points are 404.